 If it wasn’t directly for Mlle.
 Vedette and indirectly for my love of a city I’ve never visited, I never would have left Eastern North Carolina.
 I never would have been “reborn” in Boone, nor would I have met my very best friends.
 I wouldn’t have visited Africa.
 I certainly wouldn’t have worked in Montana the summer after I graduated, and I wouldn’t have met my partner.
 If I hadn’t met my partner, I never would have moved to Fairbanks where I grew exponentially as a person or to Maine, where I’m growing exponentially, still.

 I am certainly indebted to this teacher and I am beholden to France as well.
-Aside from the heinous and terrifying nature of the events that unfolded, last week’s terrorist attacks hurt so damn much because I can’t help but take it personally—that city, that dream of being a part of that city and culture (whether it’s studying art in the Louvre, standing under the Eifel Tower, or drinking copious amounts of wine from the valley), jumpstarted my journey to becoming who I am.
+Aside from the heinous and terrifying nature of the events that unfolded, last week’s terrorist attacks hurt so damn much.
+For the lives lost.
+The families torn apart.
+The grief that will haunt people for lifetimes.
+Selfishly, I can’t help but take it personally—that city, that dream of being a part of that city and culture (whether it’s studying art in the Louvre, standing under the Eifel Tower, or drinking copious amounts of wine from the valley), jumpstarted my journey to becoming who I am.

 Mon coeur est avec les gens de Paris. 💕